eMapR/LT-GEE/README.md

 var LTresult = ee.Algorithms.Test.LandTrendr(run_params);
 ```

-Please note that for the sake or a basic example LT-GEE run we are not addressing the [two really important steps](#importantsteps) in collection building: 1) to mask cloud and cloud shadow pixels during annual image compositing (step 4) and 2) to ensure that the spectral band or index that is
+Please note that for the sake of a basic example LT-GEE run, we are not addressing the [two really important steps](#importantsteps) in collection building: 1) to mask cloud and cloud shadow pixels during annual image compositing (step 4) and 2) to ensure that the spectral band or index that is
-to be segmented is oriented so that vegetation loss is represented by a positive delta.
+to be segmented is oriented so that vegetation loss is represented by a positive delta (we used a SWIR band, which is the correct orientation for use in LT-GEE).

 ## <a id='ltgeeoutputs'></a>LT-GEE Outputs

+The results of LT-GEE include:

++ The year of observations per pixel time series; x-axis values in 2-D spectral-temporal space; (default)
++ The source value of observations per pixel time series; y-axis values in 2-D spectral-temporal space; (default)
++ The source value of observations fitted to segment lines between vertices per pixel time series; y-axis values in 2-D spectral-temporal space; (default)
++ The root mean square error (RMSE) for the difference between the source and segmentation-fitted values; (default)
++ Values fitted to lines Optionally

 The results of LT-GEE are not immediately ready for display or export as maps of change or fitted time series data.
 Think of each pixel as a bundle of data that needs to be unpacked.
 The packaging of the data per pixel is similar to a nested list in Python or R. The primary list looks something like this: